-Risk Number: 23 Risk Owner: Project Executive Risk Title: Changes s in markets, costs (including finance a nd construction costs), and taxation treatment on financial re turn including post Brexit Causas 6 Commont Controls Current Risk Score Risk Financial Causes Consequences Current Controls Likelihood Impact Proximity impact Changes in markets, cost of construction and/or borrowing (Gilt rate) or other financial/taxation Full project business case does not achieve commercial and / or financial viability Affects finance, costs, and/or rents Significantly increased cost of borrowing.
+Risk Number: 23 Risk Owner: Project Executive Risk Title: Changes s in markets, costs (including finance a nd construction costs), and taxation treatment on financial ret turn including post Brexit Causaa Concernance Current Controlo Current Risk Score Risk Financial Causes Consequences Current Controls Likelihood Impact Proximity impact Changes in markets, cost of construction and/or borrowing (Gilt rate) or other financial/taxation Full project business case does not achieve commercial and / or financial viability Affects finance, costs, and/or rents Significantly increased cost of borrowing.
 (This will have a greater Mitigate 1.
 Ensure there is a proper discussion to establish the most appropriate business mix to deliver the expected outcomes and that this is backed up with a Likely Significant 2 ££££ elements mean that the scheme does not achieve a financial return.
 Changes may occur in rental income, funding rates increases or lease indexation. impact depending on the degree to which the Council decide to develop the site/s themselves). solid evidence base.
-2. Liaise with the Finanto ensure the financial mand assumptions reflect expected outcomes and include the latest inform that is available.
-3. Continue to review covalues before deciding the proceed.
-4. Carry out continual example and political monitoring.
-5. Ensure an element of contingency is built into construction budget. nodels the they ation ests and o Ū Further actions Target Residual Risk Score 1 are 102 Establish processes to promote financial due diligence, whereby any officer or councillor involved in the project receives regular updates on the input assumptions for the financial modelling and is encouraged to robustly challenge these and any subsequent outputs from the financial model as the project progresses.
+2. Liaise with the Finan to ensure the financial n and assumptions reflect expected outcomes and include the latest inform that is available.
+3. Continue to review co values before deciding t proceed.
+4. Carry out continual ed and political monitoring.
+5. Ensure an element of contingency is built into construction budget. nodels the they ation osts and o conomic Further actions Target Residual Risk Score date Likelihood Impact Establish processes to promote financial due diligence, whereby any officer or councillor involved in the project receives regular updates on the input assumptions for the financial modelling and is encouraged to robustly challenge these and any subsequent outputs from the financial model as the project progresses.
 Instruct a full financial and cost report prior to submitting any planning application.
 Accept the financial market risk but mitigate where possible as follows: a.
 Regular scanning of the financial markets is already undertaken by the Finance Team as part of their treasury management responsibilities, to facilitate early identification of any potential financing implications, and finance officers will be aware of the current options available to keep borrowing costs to a minimum. b.
 Ensure an element of contingency is built into the construction budget. c.
-There is a decision gateway in the business case process where the full business case is considered by CMT and Councillors prior to any financing commitment being made.
-Q4 2018 Unlikely Moderate
+There is a decision gateway in the business case process where the full business case is considered by CMT and Councillors prior to any financing Q4 2018 Unlikely Moderate

-Risk Number: 26 Risk Owner: Project Executive Risk Title: Project delivery Causes Consequences Current Controls ols Current Risk Score Risk Proximity Financial impact Likelihood Impact Project does not result in development Council then become liable for repayment of borrowed capitalised costs in full. and so capitalis as a one-off ex have been final must repay the Accept - Project does not result in development and so capitalised design costs must be charged as a one-off expense to revenue.
-If these costs have been financed by borrowing the Council must repay the borrowing and finance the costs from revenue reserves.
-Major 2 £££ Further actions Target date Residual Risk Score larger date Likelihood Impact None identified at t this stage n/a likely Major
+Risk Number: 26 Risk Owner: Project Executive Risk Title: Project delivery Causes Consequences Current Contro bls Current Risk Score Risk Proximity Financial impact Likelihood Impact Project does not result in development Council then become liable for repayment of borrowed capitalised costs in full. and so capitalis as a one-off exp have been finar t does not result in development ed design costs must be charged bense to revenue.
+If these costs need by borrowing the Council borrowing and finance the costs eserves.
+Likely Major 2 £££ Further actions Target date Residual Risk Score Target date Likelihood Impact None identified at this stage n/a likely Major